AquaticInformatics/tabular-field-data-plugin/README.md

-# Survey123 Field Data Plugin
+# Tabular CSV Field Data Plugin

 [![Build status](https://ci.appveyor.com/api/projects/status/p7dj87vw06sv8lq3/branch/master?svg=true)](https://ci.appveyor.com/project/SystemsAdministrator/survey123-field-data-plugin/branch/master)

-An AQTS field data plugin for AQTS 2018.4-or-newer systems, which can read [Survey123](https://survey123.arcgis.com/) survey results exported to CSV.
+An AQTS field data plugin for AQTS 2019.4-or-newer systems, which can read many CSV files of different shapes.

 ## Want to install this plugin?

 - Download the latest release of the plugin [here](../../releases/latest)
-- Install it using the [FieldVisitPluginTool](https://github.com/AquaticInformatics/aquarius-field-data-framework/tree/master/src/FieldDataPluginTool)
+- Install it using the System Config page on your AQTS app server.

 ## CSV file format

-See the [plugin documentation](./src/Survey123/Readme.md) for CSV format and configuration information.
+See the [plugin documentation](../../wiki) for CSV format and configuration information.

 ## Requirements for building the plugin from source